drichards211/chromatical/README.md

 Features Under Development:
   + API result pages need 'view more on x' buttons to link directly to youtube, itunes, wikipedia, etc.
+  + Individual API results pages need a 'more' button to load additional results.
+  + Add transparent button to return to top of page.
   + This README needs an 'about' section.

 Upcoming Features: